James Burke (gangster): Murder of William "Billy Batts" Bentvena

 In the book Wiseguy, Henry Hill said that after William "Billy Batts" Bentvena was released from prison in 1970, they threw a "welcome home" party for Bentvena at Robert's Lounge, which was owned by Burke.
 Hill stated that Bentvena saw Tommy DeSimone and jokingly asked him if he still shined shoes and DeSimone perceived it as an insult.
 DeSimone leaned over to Hill and Burke and said "I'm gonna kill that fuck."
-Two weeks later, on June 11, 1970, Bentvena was at The Suite, a nightclub owned by Hill in Jamaica, Queens.
+Two weeks later, on June 11, 1970, Bentvena was at The Suite, a nightclub owned by Hill.
 Late in the night, with the bar club nearly empty, DeSimone pistol-whipped Bentvena.
 Hill said that before DeSimone started to beat Bentvena, DeSimone yelled, "Shine these fucking shoes!"

 After Bentvena was beaten and presumed killed, DeSimone, Burke, and Hill placed his body in the trunk of Hill's car for transport.
 They stopped at DeSimone's mother's house to get a shovel and lime.
 They started to hear sounds from the trunk, and when they realized that Bentvena was still alive, DeSimone and Burke stopped the car and beat him to death with the shovel and a tire iron.
 Burke had a friend who owned a dog kennel in Upstate New York, and Bentvena was buried there.

 About three months after Bentvena's murder, Burke's friend sold the dog kennel to housing developers, and Burke ordered Hill and DeSimone to exhume Bentvena's corpse and dispose of it elsewhere.
 In Wiseguy, Hill said the body was eventually crushed in a mechanical compactor at a New Jersey junkyard, which was owned by Clyde Brooks.
-However, on the commentary for the film Goodfellas, he states that Bentvena's body was buried in the basement of Robert's Lounge, a bar and restaurant owned by Burke, and only later was put into the car crusher.
+However, on the commentary for the film Goodfellas, he states that Bentvena's body was buried in the basement of Robert's Lounge, and only later was put into the car crusher.